TheCodyKnight/mailform-jquery-php/README.md

 # mailform-jquery-php

-my mailform, done in jquery &amp; php
+my mailform for my website, done in jquery and php. well, and html.